Anatomy of a post

 When you create a new post, it affects the way things will look in two places:

-A Post’s preview snippet always includes a title and and may include a featured image thumbnail, excerpt, author, date, and any categories to which it belongs.
+A post’s preview snippet (or tile) always includes a title and and may include a featured image thumbnail, excerpt, author, date, and any categories to which it belongs.

-It links to a post detail page and only appears when inserted on a page using the Posts element.
+It can link to a post detail page or to an external source, and it only appears when inserted on a page using the latest posts block.

 Creating a post

 1. Add a new post

 - Go to Dashboard > Posts > Add New or, from the black admin bar at the top of any page, click New > Post.